Lake Champlain Lake Trout Fishing

 Reciprocal License With Vermont:

+The New York State fishing license year for is from October 1 through September 30.
 New York State has a reciprocal license agreement with the State of Vermont concerning Lake Champlain.
-Click on the link at the top of the page for details.

 Management of the Fishery: